Profile information

 If one were to assign them each a spirit animal, Anton's would be some sort of chimp-labrador hybrid, whereas Emil's would probably be a cross between a housecat and a koala!

 -We really like the notions of Montessori and have tried to apply some of that, but not very diligently!
-We have simply not had the time or presence of mind, but anyone familiar with it, or other methodologies of homeschooling, unschooling etc. would be a great boon to us!
+IF YOU ARE FAMILIAR with Montessori

--Other than entertaining the boys there is the usual household business... laundry, dishes, cooking, cleaning; you'll find that mess and kids go hand in hand ;)
+-There is the usual household business... dishes, cooking, cleaning; you'll find that mess and kids go hand in hand ;)

 -Grocery shopping; Especially convenient for workawayers with particular dietary requirements or preferences... or if you simply wanna cook a particular meal!